yfindik/Mixed_Q-Functionals/README.md

 ## Analysis

-For the analysis of the models in terms of rewards, success rate, and other metrics, please refer to the other [repository](https://drive.google.com/drive/folders/1c3f0vD0tV7AGRSN56kS6iSxGk9t98NSl).
+For the analysis of the models in terms of rewards, success rate, and other metrics, please refer to the other [repository](https://github.com/yfindik/Mixed_Q-Functionals_Analysis).
 You will find the scripts for the figures in the main paper and appendix, as well as the logs in each experiment's folder.

 ## ToDos

-- Share the latest trained models for the algorithms.
+- Share the latest trained models of the algorithms.